AUTOMATIC1111/stable-diffusion-webui/API.md

 ```
 I can put in as few or as many values as I want in the payload.
 The API will use the defaults for anything I don't set.

--After that, I dump the json, whatever that means, then I can send it to the API
+-After that, I can send it to the API
 ```
-payload_json = json.dumps(payload)
-response = requests.post(url=f'http://127.0.0.1:7860/sdapi/v1/txt2img', data=payload_json).json()
+response = requests.post(url=f'http://127.0.0.1:7860/sdapi/v1/txt2img', json=payload)
 ```
 Again, this URL needs to match the web ui's URL.
 If we execute this code, the web ui will generate an image based on the payload.
 That's great, but then what?
 There is no image anywhere...